MichaelCade/90DaysOfDevOps/Days/day54.md

 ### Creating the YAML

-In the first demo, we want to define everything we do with YAML, we could have a whole section on YAML but I am going to skim over this and leave some resources at the end that will cover YAML in more detail.
+In the first demo, we want to define everything we do with YAML, we could have a whole section on YAML but I am going to skip over this and leave some resources at the end that will cover YAML in more detail.

 We could create the following as one YAML file or we could break this down for each aspect of our application, i.e this could be separate files for namespace, deployment and service creation but in this file, below we separate these by using `---` in one file.
 You can find this file located [here](Kubernetes) (File name:- nginx-stateless-demo.YAML)